itsbaraa/Robot-Arm-Torque/README.md

-# Robotic Arm Servo Torque Analysis
+# Robot Arm Torque Analysis

 This repo outlines the torque calculations required for the servo motors of a 3-axis robotic arm designed to lift a 1 kg object.
 It also explores the feasibility of lifting a 2 kg object.